 \subsection{Completeness of our lens sample}

-In addition to uploading highly ranked images that had been selected by the machine-learning models, we also uploaded \num{40000} randomly-selected images from the original \num{1086554} Q1 images.
+In addition to uploading highly ranked images that had been selected by the machine-learning models, we also uploaded \num{40000} randomly selected images from the original \num{1086554} Q1 images.
 This allowed us to quantify how good the machine-learning models are at finding lenses and forecast how many lenses we would have found had we visually inspected the full Q1 sample.
-Note that this random sample necessarily had a small overlap with the machine-learning-selected sample, since otherwise it would have contained less lenses than average.
-Within this random sample we found 9 grade A lenses and 22 grade B lenses, although many of these random images had also been selected by the machine-learning models.
+We note that this random sample necessarily had a small overlap with the machine{-}learning-selected sample, since otherwise it would have contained fewer lenses than average.
+Within this random sample we found nine grade A lenses and 22 grade B lenses, although many of these random images had also been selected by the machine-learning models.

-We can use Bayes' theorem to infer the rate of lenses in the total sample, given that we found 9 grade A and 22 grade B lenses in a sample of \num{40000}.
-Assuming a log-uniform prior on the rate of lenses between 0 and 1 we infer $240^{+90}_{-70}$ grade A lenses and $540^{+130}_{-120}$ grade B lenses (68\% confidence).
-The overall system found 250 grade A lenses and 247 grade B lenses (497 grade A + B), indicating that some grade B lenses may have been missed, but that it is likely that we discovered almost all grade A lenses.
+We used Bayes' theorem to infer the rate of lenses in the total sample, given that we found nine grade A and 22 grade B lenses in a sample of \num{40000}.
+Assuming a log-uniform prior on the rate of lenses between 0 and 1, we inferred $240^{+90}_{-70}$ grade A lenses and $540^{+130}_{-120}$ grade B lenses (68\% confidence).
+The overall system found 250 grade A lenses and 247 grade B lenses (497 grade A + B), indicating that some grade B lenses may have been missed, but it is likely that we {discovered} almost all grade A lenses.
 A substantially better estimate of the total number of lenses in Q1 can be made by including the fact that we have complete knowledge of how the system performs up to a \texttt{Zoobot} rank of \num{20000}.
 This is the regime where most lenses exist, but it is sparsely probed by the random sample.
-Given that the random sample included 2 grade A lenses beyond this point, we can infer that \texttt{Zoobot} missed $45^{+43}_{-26}$ grade A lenses (68\% confidence).
+Given that the random sample included two grade A lenses beyond this point, we can infer that \texttt{Zoobot} missed $45^{+43}_{-26}$ grade A lenses (68\% confidence).
 For grade B, \texttt{Zoobot}'s top \num{20000} misses $289^{+97}_{-79}$ lenses.
 The combination of the other four machine-learning models found 26 of the grade A lenses and 68 of the grade B lenses that \texttt{Zoobot} missed.